PhD in Germany: Funded Doctoral Programs 2026

 - Walter Benjamin Programme — Postdoctoral, but worth mentioning: funds early-career researchers for independent projects.

-3. DAAD (German Academic Exchange Service)
+3. DAADSource (German Academic Exchange Service)

-The DAAD is the world's largest funding organization for international academic exchange.
+The DAAD Is the world's largest funding organization for international academic exchange.
 Several programs specifically target doctoral candidates:

 - Bi-nationally Supervised Doctoral Degrees (Cotutelle) — For candidates pursuing a joint doctorate between a German university and a university in their home country.
 Funding covers the research stays in Germany.